University Policies

 5. any activity that induces, causes or requires the student to perform a duty or task that involves a violation of the Penal Code or Code of Student Conduct; and

-6. coercing a student to consume a drug, alcoholic beverage, or liquor in an amount that would lead a reasonable person to believe that the student is intoxicated.
+6. coercing a student consume a drug, alcoholic beverage, or liquor in an amount that would lead a reasonable person to believe that the student is intoxicated.

-2. Personal Hazing Offense
+B. Personal Hazing Offense

 A person commits an offense if the person: